Leviticus 17:10-12

 Because life is in the blood and it is given for atonement, it must be honored as sacred and not consumed.

-10 “ ‘Any man of the house of Israel, or of the strangers who live as foreigners among them, who eats any kind of blood, I will set my face against that soul who eats blood, and will cut him off from among his people.
+10 If anyone from the house of Israel or a foreigner living among them eats any blood, I will set My face against that person and cut him off from among his people.

-11 For the life of the flesh is in the blood.
-I have given it to you on the altar to make atonement for your souls; for it is the blood that makes atonement by reason of the life.
+11 For the life of the flesh is in the blood, and I have given it to you to make atonement for your souls upon the altar; for it is the blood that makes atonement for the soul.

-12 Therefore I have said to the children of Israel, “No person among you may eat blood, nor may any stranger who lives as a foreigner among you eat blood.”
+12 Therefore I say to the Israelites, ‘None of you may eat blood, nor may any foreigner living among you eat blood.’

 Because life is in the blood and it is given for atonement, it must be honored as sacred and not consumed.